kontena/kontena/docs/using-kontena/certificates.md

 ## Secrets

-Kontena LE integration stores all certificate information securely in [Kontena Vault](vault.md).
+Kontena LetsEncrypt integration stores all certificate information securely in [Kontena Vault](vault.md).
 Upon receiving a certificate from LetsEncrypt Kontena stores three secrets in the vault:
 **LE_CERTIFICATE_`<domain_name>`_PRIVATE_KEY** Private key of the certificate **LE_CERTIFICATE_`<domain_name>`_CERTIFICATE** The actual certificate **LE_CERTIFICATE_`<domain_name>`_BUNDLE** Bundle of the certificate and private key, suitable to use with [Kontena Loadbalancer](loadbalancer.md).